 Jury.
 Just as the jury always watches you, you also have an opportunity to watch the jury.
 They generally tend to move one way or another en masse.
 Observe them to see what they are open to and what they are not.
 They also rather quickly become a tight group, so if you can persuade one juror, you can start to persuade all of them.
 Watch closely to find out who the real leader is, then address your arguments to him or her.
 Create a connection by matching and mirroring the leader’s body language.

 Judge.
 Judges are tricky because they dislike even the scent of manipulation.
 The best advice is to behave as naturally as possible with them — no false outrage, no grand gestures, no carefully orchestrated movements — and be a leader in the courtroom.
 Watch the judge for facial cues, such as a raised eyebrow, a minor frown, a clouding of the eyes, and make it your responsibility to help everyone in the courtroom feel more comfortable.
 If you step in and set the tone almost the way a good host of a party does, you will look like a leader.
 And when you look like a leader, you have just increased the odds of things going your way.

-Mary Ellen Sullivan is a Chicago-based freelance writer who writes frequently about the arts, music, travel and women’s issues, with a specialty in health care for more than 30 years.
-She is the author of the best-selling book “Cows on Parade in Chicago,” as well as several travel guides, and has been published in The New York Times, the Chicago Tribune, the Chicago Sun-Times, Woman’s Day, Vegetarian Times and other publications.
-She also writes a blog about joy called “On the Wings of the Hummingbird.”
+A Chicago-based freelance writer, traveler and the author of “On the Wings of the Hummingbird,” a blog about joy, Mary Ellen Sullivan wrote frequently about the arts, music, travel and women’s issues, with a specialty in health care for more than 30 years.
+She was the author of the best-selling book “Cows on Parade in Chicago,” and was published in The New York Times, the Chicago Tribune, the Chicago Sun-Times, Woman’s Day, Vegetarian Times and other publications.
+Mary Ellen Sullivan passed away in March 2016.